mythril-forge/vanilla-spells/spells/level-4/find-greater-steed.md

 You summon a spirit that assumes the form of a loyal, majestic mount.
 Appearing in an unoccupied space within range, the spirit takes on a form you choose: a Griffon, a Pegasus, a Peryton, a Dire Wolf, a Rhinoceros, or a Saber-Toothed Tiger.
 The creature has the statistics provided in the Monster Manual for the chosen form, though it is a celestial, a fey, or a fiend (your choice) instead of its normal creature type.
-Additionally, if it has an Intelligence score of 5 or lower, its Intelligence becomes 6, and it gains the ability to understand one language of your choice that you speak.
+Additionally, if it has an Intelligence Score of 5 or lower, its Intelligence becomes 6, and it gains the ability to understand one language of your choice that you speak.

 You control the mount in combat.
 While the mount is within 1 mile of you, you can communicate with it telepathically.